-• Artful Design Chapters 6 "Game Design"
+- Artful Design Chapters 6 "Game Design" - (video) "The Idyllic Video Game Sublime"

 Week 3 "Social Tools: The Medium and the Message"

 - 1. Gain historical perspectives on the evolution of communication media through the ages. - 2.
 Critique how our everyday tools shape our behaviors and our way of life. - 3.
 Articulate artful design principles towards creating more virtuous social tools.